p3d-project/p3d-docs/src/content/docs/docs/guides/roles.md

 ---
 title: Roles
 ---
 This is a document to clearly indicate the different roles within the team, and what they do/are responsible for.
-Especially useful for promotional materials.

 ## Developer
-### Game developer
+### 🎮 Game Dev
-* Responsible for the core game engine, programming gameplay mechanics, and systems implementation (C, C++, Python)

-### Web developer
-* Develops and maintains the game's promotional website and internal web-based tooling (Astro, React, Vue, Tailwind)
+Experience with C/C++, Python?
+Wanna help build out the actual game?
+Well, hop aboard!

-### Web designer
+### 🧑‍💻 Web Dev
-* Handles the UI/UX design for the game's website, creating wireframes and high-fidelity mockups (Figma)
+Experience making websites?
+We want you!
+Help make the game's promotional/tools website

 ## Art
-### Graphic designer
+### 🎨 Graphics
-* Focuses on the visual identity of the UI, including menus, overlays, and HUD elements (Photoshop, Photopea, or GIMP)
-* Creates pixel-based assets including character sprites, iconography, in-game text elements, and UI components (such as dialogue box elements) (Libresprite)
-* Create animations for UI elements
+Experience with making cool assets?
+Sprites?
+Help make the game's graphics!

+#### 🖌️ UX/UI
+Experience designing UX/UI?
+We'd love your design help for our game & the website!

-### 3D modeler
+### 🧊 3D
-* Responsible for 3D asset creation and modification, including optimization, asset ripping/extraction, and adding engine-specific 3D objects (ex. billboards) (Blender)
+Experience with making 3D models!
+Hop on & help make environments & characters!

 ## Media
-### Video
-* Produces promotional trailers and development update videos
-* Acquires, edits, and integrates cutscene video content for the game

-### Music
+### 🎶 Music
-* Acquires, edits, or composes original music and sound effects tailored for the game environment
+Experience with making cool tracks?
+We'd love your help with custom P3D tracks!

+### 🎥 Video
+Experience with video creation?
+We'd love your help with promo/dev vids,  cutscenes, etc!

 ## QA
-### Tester
+### 🛠️ Tester
-* Responsible for rigorous testing of game builds, identifying and reporting bugs, tracking issues, and ensuring game stability across different gameplay scenarios
+Testers will help search for bugs/issues, especially before a milestone release!